Kitchen Ready Betty

 🥘Ingredients

-• butter--the key to creamy, melt in your mouth, cookie bars
+• butter- the key to creamy, melt in your mouth, cookie bars

-• brown sugar--firmly pack it for best results; I use light brown for a great flavor, but you can use dark brown
+• brown sugar- firmly pack it for best results; I use light brown for a great flavor, but you can use dark brown

-• pure vanilla extract--this is much richer and more flavorful that imitation vanilla extract
+• pure vanilla extract- this is much richer and more flavorful that imitation vanilla extract

-• all-purpose flour--rather than pouring or scooping, gently spoon the flour into your measuring cup and then level it with a knife for best results
+• all-purpose flour- rather than pouring or scooping, gently spoon the flour into your measuring cup and then level it with a knife for best results

-• baking powder & salt--leavening agents to make the dense cookie bars rise ever so slightly
+• baking powder & salt- leavening agents to make the dense cookie bars rise ever so slightly

-• Cadbury Mini Eggs--they're best in this recipe when crushed
+• Cadbury Mini Eggs- they're best in this recipe when crushed

 🔪Instructions

-brown sugar and melted butter
+mixing sugar and butter

-adding crushed mini eggs to batter
+adding crushed mini eggs

-Hint: When crushing the mini eggs, use a freezer bag.
+Hint: When crushing the Mini Eggs, use a freezer bag.
 This thicker style bag prevents Mini Egg "dust" from escaping.
 (Thinner bags will puncture much more easily.)

 📖Variations

 Deluxe: Add ½ c. chocolate chips and ½ c. crushed walnuts when adding the crushed Mini Eggs.
-Stir to combine.

 Frosted: Once cooled, spread chocolate frosting on top of the cookie bars.
 Decorate with pastel sprinkles and more crushed Mini Eggs or your favorite Easter candy.